-PINAR CIFTCI is a Norwegian-Turkish-Kurdish actress and journalist.
-She was born 5 April 1991 in Oslo, Norway.
-She is currently based in both Vienna and Oslo.
+PINAR CIFTCI is a Norwegian-Turkish-Kurdish actress and journalist, born 5 April 1991 in Oslo, Norway.

 After her graduation she worked as the assistant of the award-winning director Lisa Lie (NO) at Schauspielhaus Wien in the theatre production «Kaspar Hauser oder die Ausgestoßenen könnten jeden Augenblick angreifen!».

 In 2017 she made her artistic debut with the performance-installation «Vrede» in co-operation with costume designer Solveig Holthe Bygdnes (NO), in Oslo.
 The same year she also had her writing debut in the leading Norwegian theatre journal Norsk Shakespeare tidsskrift.